NINJAMINEBRO/Aniloader_public/README.md

 Setting both to the same tier means only that exact resolution is accepted.

 Shutdown when done will turn off the PC after all downloads have finished.

+One minute before, a window pops up on top of everything, even a game running in fullscreen,

+with a button to cancel the shutdown.
+Closing that window or doing nothing lets the PC shut down as planned.

+Keys do nothing in that window, so it can only be cancelled or closed with a click, not by accident while typing or playing.

 Simultaneous DLs can be increased up to 20 and tells the program how many downloads can run at once